DMH-biodatasci/SegMantX/docs/command_line_manual/help.md

 options:
   -h, --help            show this help message and exit -i, --input_file INPUT_FILE
-                        Output file from chaining results as input.
+                        Output file from chaining results as input (required).
   -LQ, --sequence_length_query SEQUENCE_LENGTH_QUERY
-                        Size of the query sequence (is required with circular sequence topology).
-Otherwise, provide fasta file (i.e., using
+                        Size of the query sequence (is required with circular sequence topology, or, otherwise, provide fasta file (i.e., using
-                        --fasta_file_query) (Default: None).
+                        --fasta_file_query)) (Default: None).
   -LS, --sequence_length_subject SEQUENCE_LENGTH_SUBJECT
-                        Size of the subject sequence (is required with circular sequence topology).
-Otherwise, provide fasta file (i.e., using
+                        Size of the subject sequence (is required with circular sequence topology, or, otherwise, provide fasta file (i.e., using
-                        --fasta_file_subject) (Default: None).
+                        --fasta_file_subject)) (Default: None).
   -gf, --genbank_file GENBANK_FILE
-                        Genbank file to visualize features.
+                        Genbank file to visualize features (i.e., CDS & pseudogenes as rectangles).
   -o, --output_file OUTPUT_FILE
                         Output file: Interactive plot (i.e., html file).
   -S, --scale SCALE     Scaling the plot to bp, kbp (default), or mbp options:[bp, kbp, mbp].
   -fq, --fasta_file_query FASTA_FILE_QUERY
-                        Fasta file to read out the sequence length.
+                        Fasta file to read out the sequence length of query.
+Required if the sequence topology of query is circular and --sequence_length_query is not provided manually.
   -fs, --fasta_file_subject FASTA_FILE_SUBJECT
-                        Fasta file to read out the sequence length.
+                        Fasta file to read out the sequence length of subject.
+Required if the sequence topology of subject is circular and --sequence_length_subject is not provided manually.
   -QIS, --query_is_subject
-                        Specify this flag if the query sequence is identical to the subject sequence (i.e., chaining result from self-alignment).
+                        Specify this flag if the query sequence is identical to the subject sequence (i.e., chaining result from self-sequence alignment).
   -W, --width WIDTH     Specifies the figure width.
   -H, --height HEIGHT   Specifies the figure height
 ```